A. INFORMATION ABOUT US

 (a) under section 2(3) of the Consumer Protection Act 1987; or

-(b) any right to damages or compensation under the Data Protection Act 1998.
+(b) any right to damages or compensation under Data Protection Laws.

 2. WRITTEN COMMUNICATIONS